em3ndez/tiny-web-server/README.md

 I wanted to make something that:

 1. Had nested `path( .. )` lambda functions to group endpoints together.
 This approach allows for a clean and intuitive way to define complex routing structures within the server.
 By nesting `path()` functions, developers can easily manage and organize routes, making the codebase more maintainable and scalable.
+2. Could take a series of multiple such registrations of nested paths/filter/endPoints.
+3. Attempted to coerce websockets into the same nested path organization.
-2. Could maybe be in one source file and have no dependencies at all
+3. Could maybe be exist in a single source file and have no dependencies at all
-3. Does not log, and has not picked a logging framework, but laves that open as an implementation detail.
+3. Does not itself pollute sydout, and has not picked a logging framework, but laves that open as an implementation detail.
 I wrote much of https://cwiki.apache.org/confluence/display/avalon/AvalonNoLogging back in 2003 or so.

 # Quick user guide